BYTE-RANGER-Software/indy-foy/.github/ISSUE_TEMPLATE/milestone-task.md

 > - Set the **Milestone** using the **Milestone** button below.
 > - Replace `<Description>` in the **title** at the top, keep the prefix `[M00]`, adjust to `[M01]`, `[M02]`, and so on.
 > - Add relevant **Labels** below, for example `BG`, `Art`, `Vertical Slice`, `documentation`, `scripting`.
-> - Convert checklist items to issues via **… → Convert to issue**, then select the fitting template.
+> - Convert checklist items to issues via **… → Convert to issue**, then select the fitting sub-task template.
 > - Ensure the new child issues link back to this task via **Linked issues**, relation **tracks** or **tracked by** as appropriate.